 Add-ADPermission -Identity (Get-ExchangeServer -Identity MailServerCAS1).DistinguishedName -User (Get-User -Identity "rivacrm").Identity -extendedRight ms-Exch-EPI-Impersonation

 Note that those cmdlets are typed on a single line.
-The examples above have been word wrapped.
+The examples above have been word-wrapped.

 Get-ExchangeServer | where {$_.IsClientAccessServer -eq $TRUE} | ForEach-Object {Add-ADPermission -Identity $_.distinguishedname -User (Get-User -Identity "User1" | select-object).identity -extendedRight ms-Exch-EPI-Impersonation}